 Call up your H2O squad and let them know hydration is key!
 Staying well-hydrated is not just about giving your skin that healthy glow; it also plays a vital role in increasing ovulation with PCOS.
 When you’re dehydrated, your body may struggle with hormonal imbalances, making it harder for that egg to make its grand entrance.
 So, sip that water bottle like it’s your new BFF.
 And if plain water feels a bit blah, infuse it with a splash of fruit for some tasty hydration.

 Explore Treatment Options

 If lifestyle changes aren’t moving things along and you need additional support, look for a naturopathic doctor who has studied functional medicine.
-They can help you do a deep dive into your blood work, make specific supplement recommendations and help you investigate your health.
+They can help you do a deep dive into your blood work, suggest insemination (iui), and in vitro fertilization, make specific supplement and medication treatment recommendations, and help you investigate your health.